 - Coral Gardens

 - Five Caves

-Rent a mask, snorkel, and flippers from a nearby surf shack or stand and get ready for the adventure of a lifetime!
+Rent a mask, snorkel, and flippers from a nearby surf shack, and get ready for this Maui must-do!

 Each luau tells a different story, serves a delicious buffet meal, and features a talented cast of dancers, musicians, and actors.
-To ensure you have a seat, get your luau tickets in advance.
+To secure your seat, grab luau tickets in advance!

 - Kaanapali Beach

 - Keawakapu Beach